 You can download Silicio on the Mac App Store:

-Monity is another widget, which shows you infos about CPU and RAM usage, temperature, fans and battery level info etc. To show temperature of your Mac components, you will need Monity Helper app.
+Monity is another widget, which shows you infos about CPU and RAM usage, temperature, fans and battery level info etc. To show temperature of your Mac components, you will need a Monity Helper app.
 This Helper is not required, until you want to measure temperature.
 I have discovered Monity before few years and I’m still using it.
 It’s beatiful.

 You can download Monity on the Mac App Store: